axyiee/dotfiles/README.md

 - 💥 [picom] is being used as x.org compositor
 - 🔔 [dunst] is being used as notification daemon
 - 📸 [grim] and [slurp] are being used as screenshot tools
-- 📊 [waybar] is being used as status bar
+- 📊 [eww] is being used as status bar
 - [Lora] as serif font, [Inter] as sans-serif font, and [Iosevka] [(nerd variant here)] as monospaced font

 [pywal]: https://github.com/dylanaraps/pywal